Pillem/community/README.md

 ## Build

 Use the included build.sh script to build the c++ code and to also install the required python packages.
-The script uses pip so you need to have pip installed.
-If you don't have pip in your path you can mannually run that part by running `/path/to/pip install -r requirements.txt`.
+Run `sudo chmod +x build.sh` and `./build.sh` to do the compilation and installation.

 Now you can run the code by running `python3 main.py`.